deepu-roy/ProfileGenerator/README.md

 2. **Preview**: Click "Preview Portfolio →" to see your styled portfolio with all sections rendered

+3. **Toggle Presentation Mode** (✨ **NEW!**):

+   - Click "📊 Toggle Presentation Mode" to preview in 16:9 widescreen format (1600x900)
+   - See exactly how your PDF will look in PowerPoint
+   - Button turns orange when presentation mode is active

-3. **Generate PDF** (✅ **Print-optimized with exact color reproduction**):
+4. **Generate PDF** (✅ **16:9 PowerPoint-optimized with Multi-Page Support**):

-   - Click the "🖨️ Save as PDF / Print" floating action button
+   - Click the "🖨️ Save as PDF" button
    - Browser opens native print dialog (Cmd+P / Ctrl+P)
    - Select "Save as PDF" as destination
-   - **Recommended**: A4 Landscape orientation for maximum content display
+   - **Automatic**: 1920x1080 (16:9) format perfect for PowerPoint slides
+   - **Multi-Page**: Content automatically flows across multiple pages when needed
+   - **Clean Output**: All UI buttons are hidden in the PDF
-   - Professional PDF ready for distribution with preserved styling and branding
+   - Professional PDF ready for presentations with preserved styling and branding

+5. **Import to PowerPoint**:
+   - Open PowerPoint in Widescreen (16:9) format
+   - Insert > Picture and select your generated PDF
+   - Each page becomes a separate slide
+   - Resize to fit slide perfectly - ready to present!

+For detailed PowerPoint integration and multi-page PDF instructions, see **[PDF-MULTIPAGE-GUIDE.md](PDF-MULTIPAGE-GUIDE.md)** and **[POWERPOINT-LAYOUT.md](POWERPOINT-LAYOUT.md)**

 ## 📁 Project Structure